cwoodall/cwoodall.github.io/_posts/blog/2017-10-16-how-i-manage-my-reading-list-with-trello.md

 One of the biggest benefits is that the Trello document is so flexible and lets me manage things how I see fit.
 Initially this seems a little bit silly; but having that control and freedom has made the book list much more engaging for me.
-Also, the Trello APIq allows me to write various scripts for analyzing my reading habits and the reading list gives me another data list to play around with.
+Also, the Trello API allows me to write various scripts for analyzing my reading habits and the reading list gives me another data list to play around with.
 For example I can plot the number of books I have read each month since I started using Trello to track my book reading: